This is a big question on many people's minds who are charged with a sex crime in the state of California.

 Tier Two Sex Crimes – 20 Years Sex Registration

-- Penal Code 261 PC - rape if over 18 when victim has a disorder,
+- Penal Code 261 PC - rape if over 18 when the victim has a disorder,

 - Penal Code 288 PC - lewd acts with a minor under 14,

-- Penal Code 287 PC - oral copulation when victim has a disorder,
+- Penal Code 287 PC - oral copulation when the victim has a disorder,

 - Penal Code 288.3 PC - contact a minor with intent to commit a felony,

-- Penal Code 647.6 PC - annoying a child as subsequent offense.
+- Penal Code 647.6 PC - annoying a child as a subsequent offense.

-Removal from sex registration list under tier one and tier two is not automatic.
-A registrant has to petition the court at the end of registration period.
+Removal from the sex registration list under tier one and tier two is not automatic.
+A registrant has to petition the court at the end of the registration period.